 Not-So-Harmless Villain: Stark initially didn't see her as more than a weird and aggressive schoolmate who was no more than a nuisance.
 Just try imagining his reaction when she turns out to be an Evil Genius with a robot brother who tried to kill him and his friends.

 Smug Snake: She won't admit that Tony's smarter than her and will keep acting arrogant as much as she can.

-Anti-Villain: Type III, with shades of Type IV; he attempted to kill Tony under the belief that it would prevent a cataclysm who eradicate most of humanity in the future.
+Anti-Villain: Type III, with shades of Type IV; he attempted to kill Tony under the belief that it would prevent a cataclysm which eradicate most of humanity in the future.
 He was even willing to explain Tony why he needed to kill him before proceeding to do so.
-The fact he was unwilling to harm innocent bystanders makes it even more difficult to see him as a villain; actually, it went so far that Tony even wondered if Andros wasn't right.
+(Albeit he said he was protocol-required to do so whenever he needed to kill somebody in the past to prevent a Bad Future from happening) The fact he was unwilling to harm innocent bystanders makes it even more difficult to see him as a villain; actually, it went so far that Tony even wondered if Andros wasn't right.